NoBrainerORM/nobrainer.io/docs/management.md

 if no connection is established yet.
 `NoBrainer.disconnect` disconnects if connected.

-NoBrainer will automatically disconnect the connection on forks, so you do not have worry when using gems such as Unicorn or Resque.
-However, if you have some threads running some queries while you are forking in another thread, you may have issues since the connection is disconnected pre-fork.
+NoBrainer automatically disconnects the connection on forks, so you do not have worry when using gems such as Unicorn or Resque.
+However, if some threads are running queries during the fork, there will be issues since the connection is disconnected pre-fork.
-Please post an issue on GitHub if that's a problem for you.

 NoBrainer uses a single RethinkDB connection, which is thread safe and used efficiently in a multi threaded environment.